Skip to main content

 1. Retry functionality: If the user attempts to pay with a card that is declined, the user can retry with a different card, while still in the same payment process.
 This results in a higher success rater for payments.
 The PSP API does not have this functionality, as it is the PSP, not Vipps, that make the charge.

-3. Userinfo: The eCom API offers the possibility for merchants to ask for the user's profile information as part of the payment flow: name, address, email, phone number, birthdate, etc.
+3. Profile sharing: The eCom API offers the possibility for merchants to ask for the user's profile information as part of the payment flow: name, address, email, phone number, birthdate, etc.

 4. When using the eCom API, Vipps handles soft-declines, 3-D Secure, BankID, etc. There is nothing a merchant needs to do.
-This give a consistent user experience and a very high completion rate.
+This gives a consistent user experience and a very high completion rate.

 What does the status suffix at the fallBack URL mean?